RussOakham/Immortal-Fitness-Collective/README.md

 ### **Skeleton**

-At this point I began creating wireframes, using the above structure considerations.
+At this point I began creating wire-frames, using the above structure considerations.
 I used [Balsamiq](https://balsamiq.com/) these below;

 - [Wireframes PDF](markdown-resources/wireframes/Immortal-Fitness-Collective.pdf)